-Parasitological experiment: on the request Infection experiments and laboratory maintainance of parasites Laboratory maintenance of parasite strains Histopathology Cell culture and immunological study Methods for molecular study on parasites
+Parasitological experiment: on the request Infection experiments and laboratory maintainance of parasites Laboratory maintenance of parasite strains Genetically modification of parasites Cell culture and immunological study Methods for molecular study on parasites

 Performance at Lecture, Practice and Lab, and the qunatity and quality of publications and/or presentations at scientific meetings are evaluated.
 Research planning, technics, and outputs are considered.